Registration FAQ

 • And much much more…

-PLUS if you apply within 6 months of your graduation (convocation), we waive the application fees, so when you apply for your professional license in the future you don’t have to pay any application fee!
+PLUS if you apply within 6 months of your receiving your degree at convocation, we waive the application fees.
+In addition, when you apply for your professional license in the future you don’t have to pay an application fee if you’re a current MIT!

 • What kind of documents do I need for the application process?